WhatSock/bootstrap/README.md

 Bootstrapping can also be manually invoked using the $A.bootstrap method for individual DOM nodes.<br />

-AccDC Bootstrap is distributed under the terms of the GNU LGPL.
+AccDC Bootstrap is distributed under the terms of the Open Source Initiative OSI - MIT License.

 Project home:
 -----